Dealing with plumbing leaks is a common part of home ownership. They crop up unexpectedly, causing headaches for many homeowners.

 1. Grout And Caulk

 You’ll notice that there’s usually a seal around the base of the shower or bathtub.
-If this seal is ancient and worn out, water could be seeping past it into the floorboards.
-This can, in turn, lead to mould and rotting wood formation.
+If this seal is ancient and worn out, water could be seeping past it into the floorboards, which can lead to mould and rotting wood.

 2. Drain And Valve Gaskets